luoshao23/CFA/level_3/Behavioral_finance_and_capital_market_expectations.md

 + people have difficulty prioritizing short-term spending goals over long-term (spending versus saving) goals and do not behave with perfect self-interest
 + absnece of perfect information
 + wealth utility functions
++ double inflection utility function: a utility function that changes based on levels of wealth

 ## Decision making